kcorreia-mgh/HTT-Characterization/README.md

 This set of scripts is a workflow for characterizing the CAG and CCG repeats in exon1 of HTT.

+This workflow was created for and used in data analysis for the GEM-HD paper: "Genetic modifiers of somatic expansion and clinical phenotypes in Huntington’s disease reveal shared and tissue-specific effects" (preprint: https://www.biorxiv.org/content/10.1101/2024.06.10.597797v1; doi: https://doi.org/10.1101/2024.06.10.597797).

 ## Workflow Overview

 ### **htt_trinucleotide_characterization.py**